Yichen-Ga/Conv-Deconv-neural-network-/README.md

   **4c.
 Implement a reconstruction function for VGG16 deconvolution**

- We use the intermidiate_features and the max_pool derived from forward function from conv class to build all the way back to reconstruct the input image.
+ We use the intermidiate_features and the max_pool derived from the forward function from conv class to build back to reconstruct the input image.
 The maxpool_indices are used to place the recorded variables from each pooling region to appropriate locations.
-It is important to set the start_index to decide which layer you want to start to reconstruct, which means you are going ignore the features before that layer.
+It is important to set the start_index to decide which layer you want to start to reconstruct, which means you are going to ignore the features before that layer.

  ```
  def reconstruct(self,intermidiate_features,maxpool_indices,start_index):